SimoneAncona/simply2d/README.md

 ```js
 from32bit(color: number): RGBAColor
 ```
-Convert a 32 bit color numner into a RGBAColor object
+Convert a 32 bit color number into a RGBAColor object

 ### Position
 Is a type for storing coordinates